 You can trim unwanted whitespace from snippets and Handlebars expressions using

-character.
-See Removing Whitespaces
+the ~ character.
+See Removing Whitespace

 to learn more.